laxertu/eric-redis-queues/docs_markdown/docs.md

 Next message from the queue.

-Raises a `eric_sse.exception.NoMessagesException` if the queue is empty.
+Raises a `NoMessagesException` if the queue is empty.

 * **Return type:**
   *Any* | None